John Paul Jr. (racing driver): Drug trafficking

 Paul was lured into the drug trade at the age of 15, just to be with his father.
 His first legal troubles were on January 10, 1979, when he and another accomplice were caught by customs agents loading equipment onto a pickup truck on the bank of a canal in the Louisiana bayous after dark.
 Following questioning, when one of them smelled cannabis on their clothing, his father was apprehended on his 42-foot boat named Lady Royale, where customs discovered residue of marijuana and $10,000 on board.
 A rented truck was discovered nearby, which contained 1,565 pounds (710 kg) of marijuana.
 In court, all three pleaded guilty to marijuana possession charges, where each was placed on three years' probation and fined $32,500.

 Paul's racing career was interrupted in May 1986, when he was sentenced to five years in prison for his involvement in a drug trafficking ring with his father and subsequent refusal to testify against him.
 He was sent to a minimum-security prison in Alabama.
 He served a total of 30 months, being released in October 1988.

 Retirement and death

-Paul Jr. retired from professional racing in 2001 after noticing that the telemetry of the Corvette GT-1 he was testing did not match what he thought his feet were doing in the car.
+Paul retired from professional racing in 2001 after noticing that the telemetry of the Corvette GT-1 he was testing did not match what he thought his feet were doing in the car.
 A subsequent medical evaluation confirmed he had Huntington's disease, a progressive neurological disorder.

-In 2018, author and racing journalist Sylvia Wilkinson published a book about Paul Jr., titled 50/50, The Story of Champion Race Car Driver John Paul Jr. and his Battle with Huntington's Disease.
+In 2018, author and racing journalist Sylvia Wilkinson published a book about Paul, titled 50/50, The Story of Champion Race Car Driver John Paul Jr. and his Battle with Huntington's Disease.

-Paul Jr. died on December 29, 2020, in Woodland Hills, California.
+Paul died on December 29, 2020, in Woodland Hills, California.